Asymptotic enumeration of normal and hybridization networks via tree decoration: Introduction

 \subsection{Definitions: Networks, decorated trees, and induced subdivision trees}

-In this paper, all trees and networks are directed away from an ancestral root edge and are binary, i.e., all edges that have in-degree 1 either have out-degree 0 (i.e., they are the leaves of the network) or out-degree 2.
+In this paper, all trees and networks are directed graphs.
 Throughout, we let $[n]$ denote the set $\{1, \dots, n\}$.
-A {\em phylogenetic network} on $[n]$ is a directed acyclic graph with $n$ leaves (vertices of out-degree 0) labelled bijectively by the elements of $[n]$, and with each non-leaf vertex having in-degree 1 and out-degree 2 (tree vertices) or in-degree 2 and out-degree 1 (reticulation vertices), or in-degree 0 and out-degree 1 (the root of the network at the top of a `stem' edge).
-All edges are directed away from the root.
+A (binary) {\em phylogenetic network} on $[n]$ is a directed acyclic graph with $n$ leaves (vertices of out-degree 0) labelled bijectively by the elements of $[n]$, and with each non-leaf vertex having in-degree 1 and out-degree 2 (tree vertices) or in-degree 2 and out-degree 1 (reticulation vertices), or in-degree 0 and out-degree 1 (the root of the network at the top of an ancestral root edge).
 Edges which contain a reticulation vertex are called {\it reticulation edges}; all others are called {\it tree edges}.

 Two phylogenetic networks are regarded as equivalent if there is a directed graph isomorphism between them that maps $i$ to $i$ for each $i \in [n]$.
 Three important classes of phylogenetic networks are the following: